Booodaness/Tempus-Spatium/_posts/2024-05-22-closer-look-quantum-measurements-part-2.1.md

 ---
-title: "A Closer Look at Quantum Measurements: Part 2.1 (Stern-Gerlach Experiments)"
+title: "A Closer Look at Quantum Measurements: Part 2.1 (Classical Stern-Gerlach Experiments)"
-description: "How symmetries and quantum interference are adequately modelled by quantum superposition and indeterminacy"
+description: "How the classical physics of Stern-Gerlach experiments is surprisingly rich"
 categories: [quantum mechanics]
 tags: [Stern-Gerlach experiments, measurement problem]
 ---